Mr7F/sublime-jumper/readme.md

   <img src="img/demo_borders.gif">
 </p>

+You can set the setting `jumper_go_to_anywhere_search_length`, if you want to type more than one character before typing the label.

+Set it to `2` to make the plugin work like [leap.vim](https://github.com/ggandor/leap.nvim)

 ## Technical
 Sublime text doesn't support "phantom on top of text", so the default implementation use HTML sheet.